marionettejs/backbone.marionette/docs/marionette.collectionview.md

-When an item view within a collection view triggers an event, that event will bubble up through the parent collection view, with "itemview:" prepended to the event name.
+When an item view within a collection view triggers an event, that event will bubble up through the parent collection view with "itemview:" prepended to the event name.

 That is, if a child view triggers "do:something", the